|Elliott Sound Products||Project 57|

-The internal SIM is the simpler of the two variations, and is actually more accurate than the more complex external version, however it is not as versatile - it is built into the amp after all, so can't be used for anything else.
+The internal SIM is the simpler of the two variations, and is actually more accurate than the more complex external version described elsewhere, however it is not as versatile - it is built into the amp after all, so can't be used for anything else.

-When the amplifier protection circuits operate, or the amp starts to clip, the inputs will have very different voltages on them.
-Slew rate limiting will also cause the inputs to develop very different voltages, and indeed, any amplifier abberation will change the voltage differential between the inverting and non-inverting inputs of the amplifier.
+When the amplifier protection circuits operate or the amp starts to clip, the inputs will have very different voltages on them because the feedback loop has been broken by the non-linearity.
+Slew rate limiting will also cause the inputs to develop very different voltages, and indeed, any amplifier aberration will change the voltage differential between the inverting and non-inverting inputs of the amplifier.

-The internal SIM uses an opamp to measure the signal at each of the amp inputs.
-This will normally be fairly low - perhaps in the order of about 2 to 5mV under normal operation at just under full power.
-The SIM has enough gain to allow an indication at voltage differentials down to 1mV between inputs, which means that the finest of amplifiers is easily monitored for any impairment.
+The internal SIM uses an opamp to measure the differential signal from each of the amp inputs, so the feedback signal is subtracted from the input signal.
+The difference voltage will normally be fairly low - typically in the order of about 2 to 5mV under normal operation at just under full power.
+The SIM has enough gain to allow an indication at voltage differentials down to 1mV between inputs, which means that even amplifiers with extremely high open loop gain are easily monitored for any impairment.

-The opamp shown is adequate for most applications, but the use of a premium device from Analog Devices or Burr-Brown will improve performance, especially at high frequencies.
+The opamp shown is adequate for most applications, but the use of a premium device will improve performance, especially at high frequencies.
 This is not strictly necessary, because the operation of any amplifier protection or clipping (or any other undesirable effect) will affect all frequencies, not just those that caused the original problem.
-This is why TIM (transient intermodulation distortion) is so objectionable if it occurs.
+This is why TIM (transient intermodulation distortion) is thought to be so objectionable if it occurs.
 The SIM will reliably detect any such problem, probably before you are even remotely aware that it is happening.